 Located in the Chequamegon-Nicolet National Forest in Forest County, Roberts Lake offers something for everyone.
-With a maximum depth of 31 feet, and an average depth of 17 feet, the lake provides for a variety of leisure and water activities.
+With a maximum depth of 31 feet, and an average depth of 17 feet, the lake provides a variety of leisure and water activities.

 Kayaks and paddle boats, along with the occasional sailboat, skim the water.
-Swimmers and waterskiers enjoy the clear water of this spring fed lake.
+Swimmers and water skiers enjoy the clear water of this spring fed lake.
 Cross country skiers brave the elements, making trails across the snow and ice in winter.

 Visitors may access Roberts Lake at the public boat landing managed by the US Forest Service.
 Located off MacArthur Trail.
 Boarding dock, and route of travel to it, is ADA accessible.
 Vehicle admission fee is required.
 Fees are collected in a drop box.